 • Principles of cancer therapy (radiotherapy, surgery, chemotherapy, endocrine, biologic therapies)

-• Cancers of the head and neck, lung, gastrointestinal tract, breast, reproductive organs, central nervous system, endocrine system, skin; sarcomas.
+• Cancers of the head and neck, lung, gastrointestinal tract, breast, reproductive organs, central nervous system, endocrine system, skin, blood; sarcomas.

 Students will be guided in their learning using a combination of private study (132 hours), interactive lectures (22 hours) and small group tutorials exploring realistic problems/case studies (22 hours).
 Preparation for assignments (24 h) will enable students to reinforce and expand their knowledge base and develop subject skills and competences.
 They will be able to assess and reflect upon their understanding of the material through the completion on-line quizzes.